Emmaloto/RobotGame/README.md

 Can be run at http://hive.sewanee.edu/oluloep0/web-projects/Robo-Click/

 Hello!
 This is a simple game I built with a friend in JavaScript using P5.js.
 Paula Perez (ppere143@fiu.edu) designed the robot, and I dealt with the game mechanics.
 I plan to add
-- A timer
-- Robot Multiplication
-- More graphics
+- More game elements
 soon.
+This should work in BOTH Mozilla and Chrome.
 Enjoy!

 #### Flower Picker - P5.js